MicrosoftDocs/architecture-center/docs/example-scenario/automotive/autonomous-vehicle-operations-dataops-content.md

 1. If data from the vehicle logger isn't synchronized across the various sensors, a Data Factory pipeline is triggered that syncs the data to create a valid dataset.
 The synchronization algorithm runs on Batch.

-1. A Data Factory pipeline is triggered that enriches the data with telemetry, vehicle logger data, or other data, such as weather, map, or object data.
+1. A Data Factory pipeline runs to enrich the data.
+Examples of enhancements include telemetry, vehicle logger data, and other data, such as weather, map, or object data.
 Enriched data helps to provide data scientists with insights that they can use in algorithm development, for example.
 The generated data is kept in Parquet files that are compatible with the synchronized data.
 Metadata about the enriched data is stored in a metadata store in Azure Cosmos DB.

 1. A Data Factory pipeline performs scene detection.
 Scene metadata is kept in the metadata store.
 Scene data is stored as objects in Parquet or Delta files.